CoorpAcademy/connect-migration-store/README.md

 // and do what you need with your server
 ```

-Then deploy, let it in place for few days, the duration of your migration,
+Then deploy, let it in place for few days, the duration of your migration.
-then you can remove it and replace it with the new store.
+Then you can remove it and replace it with the new store.
 Your migration is now complete :wink:

 ## License and Contributing